imvickykumar999/vickschat/README.md

 ### >>> [Shareable link looks like...](https://vickschat.herokuapp.com/uploads/Annotation_2021-01-01_113155.png)
 ## `https://vickschat.herokuapp.com/uploads/Annotation_2021-01-01_113155.png`

-### (note: jpg, jpeg and some png files can be encrypted, and to share ext files of extention .py, .html, .svg, .ipynb, .css, .js, etc... append .txt at end as rename to make copy and then select it to share.)
+### (note: jpg, jpeg and some png files can be encrypted, and to share files of extention other than .txt, like .py, .html, .svg, .ipynb, .css, .js, etc... just make a copy of it and append .txt at end as rename and then select it to share.)

 [![image](https://user-images.githubusercontent.com/50515418/104084798-66d54600-5270-11eb-8026-ad9404e5d7af.png)](https://vickschat.herokuapp.com/)